3.) How They Would Become

 1.)
 Vince Vaughn is SEXY in this, man!

 Even as a straight man viewing this film. there is one more thing that needs to be said and this is specifically for the Vince Vaughn fans.
 Vince Vaughn is just so freaking sexy in this film, you guys.
-In his first scene as Favreau blabbers on and on at him while seated in the passenger seat of Vaughn’s car, the slim Vaughn is like a heavily-hidden male model sex bomb, accidentally silent, a slight grin spread across his face.
+In his first scene as Favreau blabbers on and on at him, while seated in the passenger seat of Vaughn’s car, the slim Vaughn is like a heavily-hidden male model sex bomb, accidentally silent, a slight grin spread across his face.
 It is freaking sexy.
-There is one tiny flaw to his character, Trent, when you go to re-watch the film.: As he’s got all this faint begging and adrenalized rule-based flirtation, his appearance makes him seem like an unfortunate precursor to Mystery from The Pick-Up Artist.
-However for the most part, to revisit Swingers is to be struck dumb by the cool sexiness that once was Vaughn’s best known trait.
+There is one tiny flaw in his character, Trent, when you go to re-watch the film.: As he’s got all this faint begging and adrenalized rule-based flirtation, his appearance makes him seem like an unfortunate precursor to Mystery from The Pick-Up Artist.
+However, for the most part, to revisit Swingers is to be struck dumb by the cool sexiness that once was Vaughn’s best-known trait.